adamtorres/example-stocks/docs/ShellOfAGoodTime.md

     :::bash
     mkcd example-stocks

-Create the file that tells pyenv to use the new environment for this folder and any subfolders.
+The `local` command creates the file (.python-version) that tells pyenv to use the new environment for this folder and any subfolders.

     :::bash
-    echo "example-stocks" > .python-version
+    pyenv local example-stocks

 Now, when you check pyenv versions, it should look more like this: